garysweaver/irie/README.md

       end
     end

+### Responders

+If you plan to use responders outside of json with restful_json, you may want to formally install it, for flash messages, etc.:

+    gem install responders

+Add this to your Gemfile and bundle install:

+    gem 'responders'

+And do:

+    rails generate responders:install

 ### Strong Parameters

 If you want to now disable the default whitelisting that occurs in later versions of Rails, change the config.active_record.whitelist_attributes property in your `config/application.rb`: